-This website and associated microsites (collectively the "Site") are operated by Bristows LLP ("Bristows", "we" or "us").
+This website, associated microsites and digital channels (collectively the "Site") are operated by Bristows LLP ("Bristows", "we" or "us").

 Bristows is committed to protecting and respecting your privacy and this Privacy Notice explains how we will handle any personal information that you provide to us or that we collect from you in connection with your use of the Site and the rights you have under data protection law.
 Bristows LLP is the data controller of the personal information collected via or in connection with the Site.

 If you have any questions in relation to this Privacy Notice or Bristows' handling of your information please get in touch using the contact details outlined at the end of this Notice.

 1. Information we may collect from you through the Site